What is the GDPR? A quick overview

 If you’re wondering how Brexit affects this – given that the UK is no longer a member of the EU – there are two things to consider.

 First, the UK has implemented the UK DPA (Data Protection Act) 2018, which adopts the GDPR into national law.
 It contains almost all the same requirements, with a handful of additions and clarifications.

 Second, if you process EU residents’ personal data, the GDPR still applies.
 That’s because the scope of the Regulation is based on the location of the data subject, not the organisation.

 What is personal data?

-In the most basic terms, personal data is any information that someone can use to identify, with some degree of accuracy, a living person.
+In the most basic terms, personal data is any information that someone can use to identify a living person with some degree of accuracy.

 There is also a special category of personal data devoted to sensitive information.
 It consists of information related to:

 - Political opinions;

 - Trade union membership;